Presentation

 for “Parcellaire Express” or"BDP"

 for “BD Parcellaire”.
-The BD Parcellaire product is a historical product that is no longer updated.
+The BD Parcellaire product is a historical product that is no longer updated (but quite even with better geospatialisation).
 It is therefore strongly recommended to use the Parcellaire Express product which is updated every six months.

 All other parameters are used to refine the query.